-Room: Room 327, Nautilus Suite, Westbury Mount Phone: 01248 388196
+Room: Room 325, Nautilus Suite, Westbury Mount Phone: Teams

-After 16 years of working as an ecologist, consultant and scientific diver for government agencies, NGOs and private clients, I found I increasingly being asked to work with people.
-The human dimensions of the marine environment are being realised as important to the future sustainable management of our environments.
-As a result I returned to Bangor as a PhD student, with research interests in how the marine environment impacts people, and how people impact the marine environment.
-These interests lie within my broader interests in ecosystem services (or nature's contribution to people) and sustainable co-management of our environment.
+After 16 years of working as an ecologist, consultant and scientific diver for government agencies, NGOs and private clients, I was increasingly asked to work with people.
+In 2016 I returned to academia as a PhD student under supervision of Professor Stuart Jenkins and Dr Freya St. John, with research interests in how the marine environment impacts people, and how people impact the marine environment.
+I am currently a post doctoral researcher for the Ecostructure project, specialising in marine invasive non-native species.

 Over my working career, I have developed many research interests primarily related to subtidal ecology (of the NE Atlantic), the establishment of robust survey and monitoring techniques for hard substrates.
 I have a particular interest in tackling the recording of signs of life on the seabed, including eggs, tracks, siphons and other cryptic signs of biodiversity.